zeThijs/SM-NMRiH-diffmoder_fork/README.md

 - The option to toggle double jump; requires Double Jump (1.0.1) by Paegus (_https://forums.alliedmods.net/showthread.php?p=895212_)
 <pre>

 Feel free to use the code or plugin in any way

 Credits:

-Mostten - [NMRiH] Difficulty and Mod changer(zombies convert to all runners)  - Original diffmoder plugin Ryan    - [NMRiH] Zombie Speeds (v1.6, 2020-04-06)                            - speed manip snippets Dysphie - [NMRiH] Backpack 2                                                  - Vscript Proxy
+Mostten - [NMRiH] Difficulty and Mod changer(zombies convert to all runners)  - Original diffmoder plugin Ryan    - [NMRiH] Zombie Speeds (v1.6, 2020-04-06)                            - speed manip snippets Dysphie - [NMRiH] Backpack 2                                                  - Vscript Proxy, and giving the idea of using it
 </pre>